We are located on Serpentine Avenue in Ballsbridge, just a short distance from the Aviva Stadium.

 We compete in both the Men's and Women's National Hockey Leagues (EYHL) and have a strong history of winning top level competitions.

 This season, our president is Alan Giles, Men's Captain is Dug Good and Ladies Captain is Catriona Byrne.
 The Junior Section is directed by Gary Johnston, and managed day-to-day by Dave Broderick.

 New members always welcome

-Our season runs from September to May and there is always plenty of hockey every weekend to keep people of all ages entertained.
+Our (regular) season runs from September to April and there is always plenty of hockey every weekend to keep people of all ages entertained.
 Over the summer months the club hosts touring teams, engages in youth tournaments, and supports mixed-gender social hockey, so we are never really closed!

 New members and visitors are always welcome.
 Come down to one of our training sessions and talk to our Club Captains or even just call in for a coffee on the balcony or maybe something stronger in the bar!
-Whatever you prefer, you're welcome to join us in supporting all our players for 2020/2021.
+Whatever you prefer, you're welcome to join us in supporting all our players for the season ahead

 Open Monday to Friday 9am - 5.30pm

 Chris is a long serving member of Pembroke Wanderers and well known to all current and past members - as Club Manager he is responsible for day to day running of the club, including room hire, bar hire, pitch hire and commercial parking in the grounds.

 Also on hand in the office is administrator Aoife Wang.
 Please contact her for any queries or general information.